rasbt/mlxtend/README.md

 [[back to top](#overview)]

-Implementation of a Perceptron (single-layer artificial neural network) with different learning rules: Rosenblatt Perceptron Rule, gradient descent (Widrow Rule), and stochastic gradient descent.
+Implementation of a Perceptron (single-layer artificial neural network) using the Rosenblatt Perceptron Rule [1].

+[1] F. Rosenblatt.
+The perceptron, a perceiving and recognizing automaton Project Para.
+Cornell Aeronautical Laboratory, 1957.

 For more usage examples please see the [IPython Notebook](http://nbviewer.ipython.org/github/rasbt/mlxtend/blob/master/docs/examples/classifier_perceptron.ipynb).

-A more detailed article about the algorithms is in preparation.

 <br>
 <br>